dwyl/elixir-auth-github/README.md

 who want to ship the "Sign-in with GitHub" feature _faster_ and more maintainably.

-It's targetted at _complete_ beginners with no prior experience/knowledge of auth "schemes" or "strategies". <br />
+It's targeted at _complete_ beginners with no prior experience/knowledge of auth "schemes" or "strategies". <br />
 Just follow the detailed instructions